SuperOfficeDocs/superoffice-docs/docs/en/request/howto/index.md

 ---
 title: Request how-to
 uid: request-howto
-description: You can work with requests at multiple levels of NetServer.
+description: You can work with requests at multiple levels of NetServer and in CRMScript.
 author: Bergfrid Skaara Dias
-so.date: 05.26.2023
+so.date: 05.30.2023
 keywords: request, ticket, API so.topic: howto
 ---